 Best Screen Studio Alternative 2026

-TL;DR: Screen Studio moved to subscription pricing in 2025 and now costs $29/month, $108/year, or $229 one-time.
+TL;DR: Screen Studio now emphasizes subscription pricing at $29/month or $108/year.
 ScreenBuddy stays at $29.99 one-time with auto-zoom, 18 gradient backgrounds, annotations, and GIF export.
-Both are macOS-native screen recorders with auto-zoom, but they take different approaches to editing and pricing.
+Both are macOS screen recorders with auto-zoom, but they take different approaches to editing and pricing.
+ScreenBuddy 1.5.0 also adds an Instant mode that bakes auto-zoom, smooth cursor, and backgrounds into the recording live.

 Choose Screen Studio if you want fully automated camera animations with cursor smoothing.
 Choose ScreenBuddy if you want affordable auto-zoom with editing tools like backgrounds, annotations, and GIF export.